RobertBoganKang/AlgorithmPractices/Interview_Algorithm/Word_Count/readme.md

 # Word Count
-Using Spark and Scala to count the frequency of words appears in bible.
+Using Spark and Scala to count the frequency of words appears in holy bible.